 Proper hydration, like greens, should go without saying, but sadly the vast majority of people are chronically dehydrated.
 Proper hydration will re-energize you mentally and physically like nothing else.
-It helps support your digestive function, remove cravings for sugar and carb-rich foods, boosts immunity, helps clear toxins from the body, supports the liver and kidney function, helps create new healthy red blood cells – in fact probably every function in the body is impacted by your hydration levels.
+It helps support your digestive function, removes cravings for sugar and carb-rich foods, boosts immunity, helps clear toxins from the body, supports the liver and kidney function, helps create new healthy red blood cells – in fact probably every function in the body is impacted by your hydration levels.

-Specifically when it comes to your thyroid, dehydration can be a huge issue affecting you in multiple ways:
+Specifically, when it comes to your thyroid, dehydration can be a huge issue affecting you in multiple ways:

 - Dehydration causes histamine levels to rise – increasing and irritating many of the symptoms hypothyroidism creates such as high blood pressure, sleep issues, anxiety, stress, headaches and so on